dumux/dumux/tutorial/ex3/README.md

 | $`\rho_{liquid}`$ | $`Kg/m^3`$   | $`1460`$   |
 | $`\mu_{liquid}`$ | $`Pa \cdot s`$   | $`5.7 \cdot 10^{-4}`$   |

-In order to do so, have a look at the file `dumux/material/components/component.hh` to see how the interfaces are defined and overload them accordingly.
+In order to do so, have a look at the files `dumux/material/components/base.hh` and `dumux/material/components/liquid.hh` to see how the interfaces are defined and overload them accordingly.

 In order to execute the program, change to the build-directory